wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 ### <a name="Introduction">1.
 Introduction</a>

-This documentation describes the Bing Voice Recognition REST API that exposes an HTTP interface which enables developers to transcribe voice queries.
-The Bing Voice Recognition API may be used in many different contexts that need cloud-based voice recognition capabilities.
+This documentation describes the Bing Speech Recognition REST API that exposes an HTTP interface which enables developers to transcribe voice queries.
+The Bing Speech Recognition API may be used in many different contexts that need cloud-based speech recognition capabilities.

 ### <a name="VoiceRecReq">2.
-Voice Recognition Request</a>
+Speech Recognition Request</a>
 ### <a name="Authorize">Authenticate the API call</a>
 Every call to the Speech API requires a JWT access token.
 This token needs to be passed through as part of the Speech request header.
 The token has a expiry time of 10 minutes.